2 Survey Mitigation

 HL Hook and Line Survey

-MMST Marine Mammal and Sea Turtle Aerial and Vessel Survey
+MMST Marine Mammal and Sea Turtle Survey

 NARW North Atlantic Right Whale Aerial Survey